oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

 In this lab, you will be guided through the following tasks:

+- How to set up an on-prem environment
 - Install MySQL Community Edition
 - Install MySQL Shell
 - Load a sample database